fauna/faunadb-python/README.rst

 Inspect the [`errors.py`](https://github.com/fauna/faunadb-python/blob/v5/faunadb/errors.py)
 file for more information on how it is implemented.

-Below you can see an example of how you can take advantage of a new exception hierarchy:
+The following example demonstrates the methods that you can access from the exception object:
 ```
 try:
     self.client.query(add(1, "two"))